 When a child breaks a rule, they should be given a verbal warning.
 If they do not respond to that, then they can be sent for 'time out' to think about what they have done.
 A designated area of the playground should be used for this, where staff can supervise.
 The thinking time should not be more than 5 minutes.
-The key supervisor in each team will keep a note of who has had a time-out and pass it to LP for it to be logged on CPOMs under lunchtime behaviour.
+The key supervisor in each team will keep a note of who has had a time-out and pass it to the class teacher for it be logged on CPOMs.